Atchett/go-wp-ncms/README.md

 ## Why Go?

 Why not?
 It's on my list of languages to get better at so I thought I'd give it a go.
+Please note the code is probably not as idomatic as it should be and there are a load of things that could make it better, but this was put together quickly and for my purposes it works as required.

 ## Can I use it?